-We employ college-age counselors (must be at least 18 years old and have completed one-year of college) for each camp season.
-The 2013 positions require that the staff arrives at Chop Point on June 4 (6pm), and stay through August 9 (departing in the afternoon).
+We employ college-age counselors (must be at least 18 years old and have completed one year of college) for each camp season.
+The 2019 positions require that the staff arrives at Chop Point on June 7 (6 pm), and stay through August 14 (departing Chop Point after 1 pm).

 [Please note: At the present time, we can only employ those who hold the necessary papers for working in the United States.
 In addition, preference will be given to persons with a valid U.S. Driver’s License.
 In addition, Chop Point does not have a Junior Counselor or C.I.T. program.]

 Each counselor lives in a cabin with 8-10 teenagers and one other counselor.
 The girls’ cabins have bathrooms, while the boys use a joint latrine.
 All counselors teach “classes” or activities throughout the day, in something that he or she feels comfortable with.
 Some examples of classes are tennis, sailing, photography, painting, soccer, swimming, kayaking. . .